mdboynton/terraform-provider-prismacloudcompute/docs/resources/serverless_runtime_policy.md

 Optional:

+- `advanced_threat_protection` (Boolean) Toggles Serverless Advanced Threat Protection.
+Serverless Advanced Threat Protection (ATP) is a collection of paths (researched by Prisma Cloud Labs) that define which file system or process activity is allowed within the function.
+Activities that do not match these paths will raise a security audit (Note: filesystem monitoring must be enabled for this to work).
+When enabled, it creates an automatic hardening for the function in runtime, without the need to manually configure the runtime policy.
 - `collections` (Set of String) List of collection names.
 Used to scope the rule.
-Note that in order for a collection to be attached to this type of policy rule, it must contain only the wildcard value ("*") for all of the following resource types: Containers, Images, App IDs, Functions, Namespaces, and Clusters.
+Note that in order for a collection to be attached to this type of policy rule, it must contain only the wildcard value ("*") for all of the following resource types: Containers, Hosts, Images, Labels, App IDs, Namespaces and Clusters.
 - `disabled` (Boolean) Indicates whether to disable the rule.
 - `file_system` (Attributes) Configuration for file system monitoring. (see [below for nested schema](#nestedatt--rules--file_system))
 - `modified` (String) Modified timestamp.